Vite configuration

 Currently, Hybridly auto-imports the following:

-- Headless UI components, if the package is installed
+• Headless UI and Radix components, if the corresponding packages are installed

 import { defineConfig } from 'vite'